Steven Kwan Player Props: Guardians vs. Astros

-The Cleveland Guardians, including Steven Kwan (.413 on-base percentage in past 10 games, 63 points above season-long percentage), take on starting pitcher J.P.
-France and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+The Cleveland Guardians, including Steven Kwan (.350 batting average in his past 10 games), battle starter Framber Valdez and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-He racked up two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the White Sox.
+In his last game he had a one-hit showing (1-for-3) against the Astros.

 Steven Kwan Game Info & Props vs. the Astros